guptasanchit90/dish-dashboard-ext/README.md

 ### How to use

-1. Install the Zomato Expense Tracker browser extension from the Chrome Web Store (or your browser's equivalent).
+1. Install the DishDashboard browser extension from the Chrome Web Store (or your browser's equivalent).
 2. Click on the extension icon in your browser toolbar to open the dashboard.
 3. Follow the Steps in the popup window
-3. Start tracking your Zomato orders and expenses
+3. Start tracking your Food orders and expenses

 ### Happy tracking!

-Get started with the Zomato Expense Tracker today and take control of your expenses!
+Get started with the DishDashboard today and take control of your expenses!